jasongrimes/fretboardfoundation/_chapters/020-chords/080-practical-caged-grips.md

 ## C shape

-The C CAGED shape adds notes below the second-string root treble triad.
+The C CAGED shape has roots on the second and fifth strings.

 {% include figure.html
     caption="C major shape."